parsley42/ansible-kubernetes-metal/README.md

 This repository is centered around the idea of building and configuring kubernetes cluster-ready nodes using `ansible`, without running any `kubeadm` commands for initializing the cluster or joining nodes.
 Once the master and worker nodes have been installed and configured, the cluster administrator should use `kubeadm` manually (documented below) for these tasks.

-The specialized `template.ks` and `prep.yaml` are tailored for a bare-metal cluster on CentOS 8, using the cri-o container runtime and Calico network driver.
+The specialized `template.ks` and `prep.yaml` are tailored for a bare-metal cluster on CentOS 8 Stream, using the cri-o container runtime and Calico network driver.
 Other details:

 * Calico is configured with the "50 nodes or less" manifest
 * "IPIP" is disabled, and MTU is set to 1500 -> highest performance for L2-connected nodes